starktara/bb/README.md

 ### Privacy Policy:-

 --1) All the content is missing.
-(Already there, needs to be verified)

 ### Terms & Conditions Page:-